FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md

     ![](./images/rectangleToolbar.png)

 3. While the dimension string is on the screen, click the **Tab key** to bring up a dialog box that allows you to type in exact dimensions.
-Click OK
+Click OK to commit the dimension.
+Click Esc to clear the Rectangle tool

     ![](./images/RectangleCanvas.png)